TifaLAB/Quran-Tadabour/PrivacyPolicy_TifaLAB_Quran.md

 <hr/>
 Contact Us
-If you have any questions about this Privacy Policy, You can contact us:
+If you have any questions about our Privacy Policy, You can contact us:

 By email: tifalabcustomersupp@gmail.com